What is « Street Photography » for you?

 Let’s talk about your « Hawaii » series?

 In May 2016, I went on a week trip with my family.
 2016, was a memorable year for me and my wife because twenty years have passed since I first went to Hawaii to visit my future wife who lived there in her college days, then I visited there again, with my wife and three little daughters.
 20 years ago, I also took some photos with my Fujica AZ-1, but it was my first trip abroad and I could only record the superficial part of the land like other tourists, then I wanted to see and know Hawaiian people’s real life, and ordinary life.

 « Photography is on the same line of the body language/nonverbal communication. »

 What is the place of photography in your life?

-Unfortunately, I can’t have much time to shoot in the street since we have children because we are both working, and last year in 2017, we gave birth to the third daughter, and at the same time, I lost my father to stage IV lung cancer, but happy things, sad things, I think these are the gift having the same meaning for me.
-Therefore, I focus to shoot close subjects at now.
-Photography is on the same line of the body language/nonverbal communication.
+Unfortunately, I don’t have much time to shoot in the street since we have children because we are both working, and last year in 2017, we gave birth to our third daughter, and at the same time, I lost my father to stage IV lung cancer, but happy things, sad things, I think these are the gift having the same meaning for me.
+Therefore, I focus on shooting close subjects now.
+Photography is on the same line as body language/nonverbal communication.